-Intuiface Composer, the editor, has a concurrent user license.
-You need as many licenses as you’ll have concurrent users (e.g. Intuiface designer) – that is, users working at the same time.
+Intuiface Composer, the editor, uses what is called a concurrent user license.
+You need as many licenses as you’ll have concurrent users – that is, users working at the same time.
 Five people will use Composer but only one at a time?
 Then you only need one license.

 Our technical specifications page identifies supported models and configurations required to ensure optimal performance.

 The in-venue Player is available through a monthly or annual subscription.
 Web and mobile app deployments are solely available on an annual basis.

 At all Platform levels - Essential, Premier, and Enterprise - Intuiface users can take advantage of all features found within the Intuiface Cloud.
 That means use of